Why are Citations Important in a Research Paper?

 In Harvard style, in-text citations consist of the author's last name and the publication year, enclosed in parentheses and placed within the text.

-Example: (Smith 2020) |
+Example: (Simon 2020) |

 2. Reference List: